Honorary Research Fellows

 University of Cambridge

-Helen Thompson is Professor in the Department of Politics and International Studies at Cambridge University, where she is also a Director of Studies at Clare College.
-She has researched British economic policy, the relationship of democracy to the international economy, the politics of the economic relationship between the United States and China and several aspects of the global financial crisis.
-Her most recent books include Might, Right, Prosperity, and Consent: Representative Democracy and the International Economy (Manchester University Press, 2008) and China and the Mortgaging of America: Economic Interdependence and Domestic Politics (Palgrave, 2010).
+Helen Thompson is Professor of Political Economy in the Department of Politics and International Studies at Cambridge University and a fellow of Clare College.
+She has in recent years published research on oil, debt, the global financial crisis, the European banking crisis, and the sustainability of the euro zone.
+Her books include Oil and the Western Economic Crisis (Palgrave 2017), Might, Right, Prosperity, and Consent: Representative Democracy and the International Economy (Manchester University Press, 2008) and China and the Mortgaging of America: Economic Interdependence and Domestic Politics (Palgrave, 2010).